-What is a competitive rivalry?
+What is a Competitive Rivalry?

-Competitive rivalry is a measure of the competition between businesses in the same sector or industry, which can range from mild to fierce.
-A bit of healthy competition is often beneficial for companies, as it spurs product and service development while keeping prices affordable to customers.
+A bit of healthy competition is often beneficial for companies, spurring product and service development while keeping prices affordable to customers.
 Conversely, too much competition can be difficult for certain businesses to overcome.

-Competitive rivalry is one of porter’s five forces.
-Porter identified a five forces model that talks about the key sources of competitive pressure in any industry which are-
+Competitive rivalry is one of Porter’s five forces.
+Porter identified a five forces model that talks about the key sources of competitive pressure in any industry, which are-

 - Competitive Rivalry